SolarArbiter/SolarArbiter.github.io/usecases.md

 3. *Interval length* - The length of time that each data point represents, e.g. 5 minutes, 1 hour.
 4. *Run length / issue frequency* - The total length of a single issued forecast run, e.g. 1 hour.
 To enforce a continuous, non-overlapping sequence, this is equal to the forecast run issue frequency.
 5. *Interval label* - Indicates if a time labels the beginning or the ending of an interval average, or indicates an instantaneous value, e.g. beginning, ending, instant
-6. *Value type* - The type of the data in the forecast, e.g. mean, max, 95th percentile.
+6. *Interval value type* - The type of the data in each interval of the forecast, e.g. mean, maximum, median.
 7. *Variable* - The variable in the forecast, e.g. power, GHI, DNI.
 Each variable is associated with a standard unit.
 8. *Site* - The predefined site that the forecast is for, e.g. Power Plant X or Aggregate Y.